EBI-Metagenomics/mgnify-biohackeu22-report/paper/paper.md

 Particular goals of the Notebook Server include reproducible downstream analyses, user empowerment through best-practice examples and fast workflows from datasets to publication-ready graphics, and code-as-documentation training materials for users of MGnify.

 The Notebook Server exists alongside other MGnify support resources including the [formal MGnify documentation](https://docs.mgnify.org) and [EMBL-EBI Training](https://www.ebi.ac.uk/training/) courses and materials.
-More broadly, resources like the [Galaxy Training Network's metagenomics topic](https://training.galaxyproject.org/training-material/topics/metagenomics/) [@sharesAuthorWith:gtn] provide tutorials and compute infrastructure for metagenomics training without a specific focus on one service.
+More broadly, resources like the [Galaxy Training Network's metagenomics topic](https://training.galaxyproject.org/training-material/topics/metagenomics/) [@citesAsAuthority:gtn] provide tutorials and compute infrastructure for metagenomics training without a specific focus on one service.
 In this context the MGnify notebooks' niche is delivering ready-to-use examples of consuming data from the MGnify API (Application Programming Interface) in common downstream metagenomic analysis tasks.

 During and around the BioHackathon Europe 2022, we introduced several developments to the "MGnify Notebook Server" ranging from running on new infrastructure to adding new content and documentation.